corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 }
 ```

-Linters and IDE checks catch *some* of these (`nilaway`, `staticcheck`), but they're opt-in, probabilistic, and don't cross package boundaries reliably.
+Linters and IDE checks catch *some* of these (`nilaway`, `staticcheck`), but they're opt-in, best-effort (they miss cases rather than proving absence), and don't cross package boundaries reliably.
 Go's compiler itself does not force you to consider the absence case, but Rust's `Option<T>` does:

 ```rust
 fn handle(&self, req: &Request) -> Result<(), ServiceError> {